ibm-cloud-docs/Cloudant/service-change-notices/deprecations.md

 If a self-hosted CouchDB service does _not_ support HTTPS, CouchDB can mediate replication jobs instead of {{site.data.keyword.cloudant_short_notm}}.
 For example, stop the replication job running on the {{site.data.keyword.cloudant_short_notm}} side and set up a replication job on a self-hosted Apache CouchDB service to "pull" the data from {{site.data.keyword.cloudant_short_notm}}.

 {{site.data.keyword.cloudant_short_notm}} only supports `https://` traffic, so if {{site.data.keyword.cloudant_short_notm}} is to be the `source` or `target` in a self-hosted replication definition, it must be configured with an `https://` prefix.

+## {{site.data.keyword.cloudant_short_notm}} Correction to Provisioned Throughput accounting for partioned `_find` API notice
+{: #find-api-change}

+An accounting error exists in {{site.data.keyword.cloudant_short_notm}} that results in undercounting of the operations associated with this API against the [provisioned throughput](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-ibm-cloud-public#provisioned-throughput-capacity) capacity of an {{site.data.keyword.cloudant_short_notm}} instance.
+You can find the correct accounting in the {{site.data.keyword.cloudant_short_notm}} API documentation under [Query a list of all documents in a database partition](/apidocs/cloudant#getpartitionalldocs-partitioned-databases).
+Until now, this accounting operation was not implemented correctly.

+Effective 1 July 2023, this accounting error is corrected.
+Customers performing `_find` queries that filter through large numbers of documents might need to increase the provisioned throughput capacity for their {{site.data.keyword.cloudant_short_notm}} instances.
+Otherwise, immediately after this correction deploys on 1 July 2023, {{site.data.keyword.cloudant_short_notm}} returns 429 errors for read operations.
+{: important}